 In the end, the war for Charlotte and Julien becomes a personal affair rather than a political one.
 Charlotte’s moral sense is aroused when the National Socialists and their collaborators mistreat the people she encounters.

+In the world of CHARLOTTE GRAY, London is under siege, the Nazis occupy France, and a woman ventures to London to do what she can to help.
+Months later, this ordinary woman parachutes into a field in France, is greeted by the local Resistance team leader and walks out as an undercover agent into a French village behind enemy lines.
+As Dominique, Charlotte Gray enters a world of intrigue and danger and finds within herself the bravery and courage that she never could have imagined.
 In this exciting story, Cate Blanchett (ELIZABETH), Billy Crudup (ALMOST FAMOUS) and Michael Gambon give powerful performances of Jeremy Brock’s fine screenplay.
 Director Gillian Armstrong maintains an exquisite balance between the grand scope of a world war and an intense focus on the human elements in her story – the effects of war on ordinary people.
 A moral, Christian worldview is the milieu of CHARLOTTE GRAY.
 That worldview and its principles are a more understood and acted upon than articulated.
 Regrettably, CHARLOTTE GRAY contains some violence, revisionist history, brief foul language, and sexuality.
 Also, although CHARLOTTE GRAY is not a political movie, it fails to acknowledge the brutality of Communism.